platformsh/platformsh-docs/docs/src/guides/spring/mongodb.md

 ## 3. Export connection credentials to the environment

 Connection credentials for services are exposed to the application container through the `PLATFORM_RELATIONSHIPS` environment variable from the deploy hook onward.
-Since this variable is a base64 encoded JSON object of all of your project's services, you'll likely want a clean way to extract the information specific to the databse into it's own environment variables that can be easily used by Quarkus.
+Since this variable is a base64 encoded JSON object of all of your project's services, you'll likely want a clean way to extract the information specific to the databse into it's own environment variables that can be easily used by Spring.
 On Platform.sh, custom environment variables can be defined programmatically in a `.environment` file using `jq` to do just that:

 ```text
 export SPRING_DATA_MONGODB_USERNAME=`echo $PLATFORM_RELATIONSHIPS|base64 -d|jq -r ".dbmongo[0].username"`